 Linked text is underlined, and a link button (it looks like a curved arrow) appears next to objects that are linked.

 Edit or remove a link

-Tap the linked text (in a table cell, tap the cell first, then tap the link).
+If the link is in a table cell, tap the table cell first, then tap the link button.